-The master of science in accountancy degree is offered through the Wayne Calloway School of Business and Accountancy.
+The master of science in accountancy degree is offered in conjunction with the Wayne Calloway School of Business and Accountancy.
 All students participate in intensive course and seminar work preparatory to careers in auditing, financial accounting, managerial accounting, taxation, information systems, and financial management.

 Residence Requirement.
-A minimum of one academic year of full-time work in residence is required for the master of science in accountancy degree.
+A minimum of one academic year of full-time work in residence is required.
 In practice, most students require three semesters to complete the degree.
 In addition, one summer session may be required, depending on an individual's academic background.
+A maximum of six years from the time of initial graduate enrollment is permitted to obtain the degree.

 Course Requirements.
 Students in the master of science in accountancy program are required to complete a minimum of thirty semester hours of graduate credit.
 Only two 600 level courses may be taken for graduate credit.
 All other courses must be numbered 700 or above.
 For information on specific course requirements and sequencing, contact the Director of the Graduate Program in Accountancy at the Wayne Calloway School of Business and Accountancy.
+Credit may be allowed for as many as six hours of graduate work transferred from another institution at the discretion of the program director and dean of the Graduate School, but the minimum residence requirement is not thereby reduced.